 OUR PLACE SOUP KITCHEN

 Once a month, St. Paul’s cooks and serves dinner at Our Place Soup Kitchen (located at Good Shepherd United Methodist Church, Waldorf).
 Volunteers are needed to help set up the dining room, cook the meal, serve the meal, and clean up.
+This is a perfect activity for children and adults.

 RELAY FOR LIFE